Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Private

 **Explanation:**
-"Hybrid" is correct.
+Hybrid is correct.
 A hybrid cloud allows workloads to be distributed between on‑premises and cloud environments, offering flexibility for data‑intensive or specialized tasks.
-"Public" is incorrect.
+Public is incorrect.
 Public cloud exclusively runs on shared cloud infrastructure; all workloads would reside in the cloud.
-"Community" is incorrect.
+Community is incorrect.
 Community cloud is shared among organizations with similar requirements but does not provide on‑premises integration flexibility.
-"Private" is incorrect.
+Private is incorrect.
 Private cloud isolates all resources for a single organization and would not provide the hybrid flexibility required.

 ---